HumanSignal/label-studio/docs/source/tutorials/dummy_model.md

 ### Create dummy model script

-If you create ML backend by using Label Studio's ML SDK, you have to follow the rules:
+If you create an ML backend using [Label Studio's ML SDK](/guide/ml_create.html), make sure your ML backend script does the following:

-- created model class should be inherited from `label_studio_ml.LabelStudioMLBase`
+- Inherit the created model class from `label_studio_ml.LabelStudioMLBase`
-- 2 methods should be overrided:
+- Override the 2 methods:
-    - `predict()` takes [input tasks](/guide/tasks.html#Basic-format) and outputs [predictions](/guide/export.html#predictions) in a Label Studio format
+    - `predict()`, which takes [input tasks](/guide/tasks.html#Basic-Label-Studio-JSON-format) and outputs [predictions](/guide/predictions.html) in the Label Studio JSON format.
-    - `fit()` receives [completions](/guide/export.html#Basic-format) iterable and returns dictionary with created links and resources.
-This dictionary will be later used for model loading via `self.train_output` field.
+    - `fit()`, which receives [annotations](/guide/export.html#Label-Studio-JSON-format-of-annotated-tasks) iterable and returns a dictionary with created links and resources.
+This dictionary is used later to load models with the `self.train_output` field.

 Create a file `model.py` with the following content: